neilherbertuk/modules/README.md

  - [ ] Test support for other versions of Laravel 5
  - [ ] Create Unit Tests

-## Bugs and Security Issues
+## Bugs
 Please report any bugs by opening an issue on [github](https://github.com/neilherbertuk/modules/issues).

+## Security Issues
-Please email any security issues directly to neil@ea3.co.uk
+Please email any security issues directly to neil@ea3.co.uk.